 This serves a level of security since you will be the only person who knows what to draw where.
 To activate this feature first click on the Add button under the Picture password section.

 Now click on the Choose picture button.
 Select an image of your choice then click on the Use this picture button.
 After this, you get to draw three shapes/lines/curves you wish.
 Then click on the Finish button.
-Next time you login try to redraw the lines at appropriate places to log in to Windows.
+Next time you log in to try to redraw the lines at appropriate places to log in to Windows.

 Go to the Security tab and click on the ‘more security’ option.
 From the Verify your identity window selects your mobile number or email id to carry on the verification.
 A code will be sent to your phone/email, type in the same to the text box and click Verify.